 This article questions the form of the political compromise that underpins the development of the social protection policy in Madagascar.
 What coalition of actors is at stake, in a context where the economic and institutional conditions for the implementation of such a policy do not presently appear to exist (a "failed" state, declining economic capacities, an employment structure characterized by informality, etc.) ?
 It draws on the policy networks literature (Kapucu & al., 2017, Varone & al., 2016, Ingold, 2011; Laumann & Knoke, 1989) and proposes an analysis of the inter-organizational network of actors involved in the policy making process.
 Combining in a pragmatic approach different methods (nominalist and realistic) and tactics (Laumann, Marsden & Prensky, 1983), the specification of the complete network's boundaries start form the list of GTPS’ members from which some actors have been removed and others added.
 An original survey was conducted between 2018 and 2019 to interview key informants within each of these organizations.
 The sociometric questionnaire focuses on six types of relationships between actors: (i) collaborative links; (ii) information-sharing links; (iii) links of agreement on the orientations of the policy; (iv) links of disagreements on the orientations of the policy; (v) links of influence; (vi) interpersonal links.
 The collected data then make it possible identify within the policy making process of the social protection in Madagascar: the key actors with strong capacity for mobilization and influence, the emerging coalitions of actors, the main circuits for information circulation and resource exchanges.

-2020 EAEPE Annual Conference, September 2-4, organized online. [forthcoming] LADYSS (Workshop 1) Seminar, University of Paris, January 30, Paris, France.
+2020 EAEPE Annual Conference, September 2-4, organized online.
+LADYSS (Workshop 1) Seminar, Université Paris Cité, January 30, Paris, France.

 2019 BRICS & Emerging Economies Seminar, INALCO-EHESS, November 27, Paris, France.
 30th SASE Annual Conference, June 27-29, New York, US.
 XXXIX Sunbelt Social Networks Conference of the INSNA, June 18-23, Montreal, Canada.

 2018 5th WINIR International Conference, September 14–17, Hong Kong, China.
-Sessions main organizer, AFEP Annual Conference, July 3-6, University of Reims, France.
+8th AFEP Annual Conference ("Social Networks and Job" session main organizer), July 3-6, University of Reims, France.
 LAM Research Seminar, Sciences Po Bordeaux, January 25, Bordeaux, France.

 2017 Workshop IEDES-DIAL, University Paris 1 & IRD, October 23-24, Nogent-sur-Marne, France.
 Workshop DIAL-GREThA, University of Bordeaux, June 13, Bordeaux, France.
 Research Lab Seminar, Paris School of Business, May 18, Paris, France.
 XXXV International Congress of the LASA, April 29 – May 1, Lima, Peru.
 Social Science Research Seminar, University of Los Andes,March 31, Bogota, Colombia.
 Doctoral Workshop: Methods in Social Sciences, University of Bordeaux, January 31, Bordeaux, France.